 - In The Motion of the Stars, Rarity sacrifices herself and binds her soul to the Sun to restart and guide its motion, like the ancient unicorn monarchs did before the time of the Sisters.

 - In Thunderstorm and the Four Winds, Thunderstorm sacrifices herself to destroy the High King and free the pegasi from the scourge of wild, uncontrolled weather.

 - "Just So" Story: The In-Universe legend of Thunderstorm and the Four Winds explains how pegasi came to control the weather.

-- Last of His Kind: The windigo in Winterheart:I, the last.
+- Last of His Kind: The windigo in Winterheart is the last living member of its species.I, the last.
 The least.
 The one born in starvation after that time, hearing only the songs, sustained by what my kin could spare.
 Nursed and sung to even as they withered and went, one by one.

 - Missing Mom: Daring Dos mother died exploring a ruin when Daring was still young.